shield-h2020/store/docs/vnsf/packaging.md

 └── <vnf_name>.tar.gz       # OSM VNF package
 ```

-The structure of the OSM vNF package is:
+The structure of the OSM VNF package is:

 ```bash
 .